A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Sources of information

-• Interviews with internal audit / risk departments
+• Interviews with internal audit and operational control / risk department

 • Client focus groups (optional)